pioneercoders/tutorials/es6/08-types-of-functions/README.md

 };
 ```

-Anonymous Functions used as a parameter passed to another function
+<h6>Anonymous Functions used as a parameter passed to another function</h6>

 ```javascript
 [1, 2, 3, 4, 5].map( function(x) {